 Blended Learning Grant Program

-$1000 grants: individual conference travel to learn blended/online techniques and share with our instructors OR a small scale course development or outreach project
+$1000 grants: individual travel to a conference with a blended/online focus with sharing to other instructors OR a small scale course development or outreach project

-Selected projects can also request/expect substantial support from the eLearning staff and students, both in terms of design consultation and course implementation.
-Total award amounts are expected to be $50,000 each year for two years (2013-14, 2014-15).
+Selected projects can also request/expect substantial support from CTL staff, both in terms of design consultation and course implementation.
+Total of all awards in this cycle is expected to be $50,000.

-Oct 31, 2013 Intent to apply entry is due: Fill out this form to be added to a Canvas course where materials will be collected.
+Dec 1, 2014 Intent to apply form due: Fill out this form to be added to a Canvas course where materials will be collected.

-Grants will be awarded to blended learning projects that are the most strategically transformative, have demonstrated need and will have short-term impacts on courses and/or programs at Michigan Tech.
+Grants will be awarded to proposals for strategically transformative, need-demonstrated, short-term impacts on courses and/or programs at Michigan Tech through the use of blended learning technologies.
 Examples include, but are not limited to:

 - Increased enrollment capacity or scheduling flexibility in a documented area of need (additional, cost-reduced, or time-flexible course offerings)

 - Expanding awareness of what Michigan Tech has to offer (MOOC-like outreach efforts, online courses that serve as a gateway for prospective students, etc.)